joshmaglione/BRational/md_files/docs/brat.md

 This works in the same as the `subs` method for rational functions in SageMath.

-## .top_bottom_multiply

-Returns a new `brat`, equal to the original, where the numerator and denominator is multiplied by the given polynomial expression.

-This is a specialization of the [set_denominator](#set_denominator) method.

 ## .variables

 Returns the variables used in the brat.
 These are polynomial variables rather than symbolic variables.

-This is an *attribute* not a method, so that arguments cannot be passed.

 #### Example